Leander ISD calls for multi-million bond election

 All three propositions together will cost around $762 million.

-The bond election will take place on May 6, and any voter within the district's lines can vote for it.
+The bond election will take place on May 6, and any voter within the district's lines can vote in the election.